 If you try to skip the administrative review and go directly to court, the court will most likely say that you failed to exhaust your administrative remedies and can dismiss your appeal.

 In other situations, you may not have to file an appeal at all before filing a lawsuit.
 This may be the case if you have an individual policy purchased directly from an insurance agent or broker, or if your policy is sponsored by a government or church employer directly.
 Again, you should read your policy.

-Luckily for Janice, she called Louisiana Disability Law so that we could evaluate her situation and guide her correctly (since she received her policy through a large, private sector employer her claim was guided by ERISA and she had to do the administrative appeal).
+Luckily for Janice, she made a smart choice and called the LJB Legal team so that we could evaluate her situation and guide her correctly (since she received her policy through a large, private-sector employer her claim was guided by ERISA and she had to do the administrative appeal).